 The emergence of passively collected anonymous mobility datasets, produced though mobile phone apps in cases where user permission is granted, makes it possible to explore these transportation responses at fine spatial and temporal scales – before, during and after the COVID-19 lockdown(s).
 The aggregation of these contemporary UK patterns – which will be required to maintain user anonymity – allows for the exploration of hundreds of thousands of users whilst simultaneously protecting privacy.
 Indeed, the utility of privacy-enhanced outputs for policy will be a lead project focus.
 Phone data will be provided by partner Cuebiq through their secure online platform, which enables only the export of aggregated outputs to suitable spatial units.

 In order to investigate such unprecedented changes in mobility using Cuebiq’s data, we expect to employ a variety of machine learning (ML) methods to extract features.
 A journal paper documenting these patterns as the COVID-19 crisis evolves is the anticipated output for this CDRC-funded project

-New insights into workplace and retail dynamics for English and Welsh cities – Seb Heslin-Rees
+New insights into workplace and retail dynamics for English and Welsh cities – Sebastian Heslin-Rees

 This project will be using Whythawk data on commercial properties in England and Wales, at Lower Super Output Area.
 It will make use of existing methodologies applied to a different scenario to produce new insight on commercial property rent and spatial location.